Dr Beverly Tsai-GoodmanBM MSC MD (research) FRCP PG Cert Med Ed

 Dr Tsai-Goodman has been lead on a variety of research projects, and has published the results of her research in several peer-reviewed journals.
 This includes using MRI in assessing fetal circulation to developing a non-invasive tool to track cardiac output in newborns.

 Dr Tsai-Goodman has a postgraduate certificate in medical education (PG Cert Med Ed).
 She convenes the ‘Echocardiography for Neonatologists’ course each year.
 This is a two-day practical course which sees delegates attend from many countries including the USA, Canada, Australia, South Africa, and across Europe.

-She has delivered this course in St Kitts and plans to expand it to the rest of the Caribbean, as well as the Middle East.
+She has delivered this course in St Kitts and plans to expand it to Pakistan, as well as the Middle East.
 She has also delivered practical training, lectures and live scans at local and national levels.

 English, German, Chinese (Basic)